H.323 Global Network Config Guide

 Introduction

-This guide describes how to get connected to the H.323 Global Network (HGN).
-Connecting to the HGN requires certain feature support in the connecting H.323 equipment, all of which is discussed below.
-When connecting an entire network, such as an enterprise network or service provider network, administrators will need properly configure DNS settings, Gatekeepers, and ensure that a compatible NAT/FW device is employed.
-This guide provides administrators with all of the necessary information in order to successfully interconnect with the HGN.
+The HGN requires certain feature support in the connecting H.323 equipment, all of which is discussed below.
+When connecting an entire network, such as an enterprise network or service provider network, administrators will need to properly configure DNS settings, Gatekeepers, and ensure that a compatible NAT/FW device is employed.
+This guide provides administrators with the necessary information to successfully interconnect with the HGN.

 Interconnection Requirements